php-repos/phpkg-documentations/build-command.md

 ```

 After running this command, you will have a clone of your application under the `builds/development` directory.
-When you run the build command, Saeghe uses your `saeghe.config.json` file
+When you run the build command, it uses your `saeghe.config.json` file
 and builds your application based on the defined configs on this file.

 > **Note**